assumes an ssh priv pub key combo ~/.ssh/id_rsa & ~/.ssh/id_rsa.pub that it will add to the container host's authorized_keys

 Getting Started

-./hack/clusterplz create
+./hack/sindplz create

-BTW: you can use ./hack/clusterplz restore
+BTW: you can run ./hack/sindplz create

 # Get list of latest release binaries